prathvitomar/authenticate-assignment-movie-watchlist-app/README.md

 🏆 Movie Details: View comprehensive details about each movie, including cast info, release date, ratings, and more.

-🛠️ Tech Stack
+🛠️ Tech Stack:

 Frontend: React, Redux, Vite
 Styling: Tailwind CSS
 State Management: Redux Toolkit
 Routing: React Router
 Deployment : Vercel

-⚙️ Installation & Setup
+⚙️ Installation & Setup:

+Important Note : Before cloning, Please go to this link 👉 https://www.omdbapi.com/apikey.aspx for creating your own Api key and use it as environmental variable to hit API endpoints.

 Clone the repository:
 bash
-Copy code
 git clone https://github.com/prathvitomar/authenticate-assignment-movie-watchlist-app.git
 Install dependencies:
 bash
-Copy code
 npm install
 Run the app locally:
 bash
-Copy code
 npm run dev

-📚 Features Overview
+📚 Features Overview :

 1. Search for Movies 🎬
 The app integrates with a movie database API to search for movies by title.
 You can view:
 🎥 Movie Posters
 🗓️ Release Dates
 🎭 Cast Information
 ⭐ Ratings and Reviews

 2. Create and Manage Watchlists 📋
 Logged-in users can create multiple watchlists and add any movie to their list.
 Track your favorite movies and organize them however you like!